Москва, Ленинский проспект 18 корпус 2,

 Issue 1 Revision articles and brief reports on the study of museum samples

-When studying the samples of papetzite transferred to the collection of the Mineralogical Museum by the G.P.
-Chernik in 1909, it was found that in addition to the proper pappelite (palladium gold of 600-700 probes), they contain native palladium and sulphide phases of Pd4S composition.
-It was also found out that placers, where platinum minerals were found at the end of the XIX century, are located not in Georgia, as indicated in the literature, but in Turkey, near the city of Artvin. читать далее...
+When studying the samples of porpezite transferred to the collection of the Mineralogical Museum by the G.P.
+Chernik in 1909, it was found that in addition to the proper porpezite (palladium gold of 600-700 probes), they contain native palladium and sulphide phases of Pd4S composition.
+It was also found out that placers, where platinum minerals were found at the end of the XIX century, are located not in Georgia, as indicated in the literature, but in Turkey, near the city of Artvin.

 Issue 2 Articles and short reports on the study of mineralogical objects

-Pautov L.A., Shchodibekov M.A., Mirakov M.A., Faiziev A.R., Khvorov P.V.
-Uranopolycrase (U,Y)(Ti,Nb)2O6 from the miarolic pegmatite Museum in the area of the Kukhilal field (South-Western Pamir, Tajikistan)
+Pautov L.A., Shodibekov M.A., Mirakov M.A., Fayziev A.R., Khvorov P.V.
+Uranopolycrase (U,Y)(Ti,Nb)2O6 from the Museum miarolitic pegmatite in the area of the Kukhilal deposit (South West Pamir, Tajikistan)

 The chronology of the scientific readings of Academician Fersman is given.
 The authors of the scientific reports and the topics are presented, as well as the time and place of the readings.
-In the article 1 table, list of literature from 5 titles.
-The article contains 1 table, references (5 titles). читать далее...
+The article contains 1 table, references (5 titles).

 Shchipalkina N.V., Kononov O.V., Pekov I.V., Koshlyakova N.N., Britvin S.N.
 Wollastonite and ferrobustite of the Tyrnyauz ore field (North Caucasus): chemical composition, relations and mineralogical-technological aspect